Bhat31/Bhat31/README.md

 # 💫 About Me:
-Hi, I'm Hitesh — a B.Tech student at IIIT-Delhi, passionate about building impactful software and exploring the intersection of computer science, design, and research.
-I love working on full-stack web projects, designing clean user interfaces, and simulating real-world systems like OS memory management and scheduling algorithms.
+Hello! 👋 I'm Hitesh — a Computer Science undergrad at IIIT-Delhi with a strong interest in building impactful software that blends thoughtful design with efficient engineering.
+I'm currently focused on strengthening my skills in data structures and algorithms, while actively exploring how computer science connects with design and research.
+I enjoy working on full-stack web development projects and have a passion for creating clean, user-friendly interfaces that prioritize both functionality and experience.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/hiteshbhat31) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:bhathitesh02@gmail.com)